ubergrape/pyspotlight/README.rst

       u'types': u'DBpedia:OfficeHolder,DBpedia:Person,Schema:Person,Freebase:/book/book_subject,Freebase:/book,Freebase:/book/periodical_subject,Freebase:/media_common/quotation_subject,Freebase:/media_common'},…(truncated remaining elements)…]

 The same parameters apply to the `spotlight.candidates` function.

+The following exceptions can occur:

+* `SpotlightException`
+  This can happen if the response from spotlight did not contain any valid json
+* `requests.exceptions.HTTPError`
+  Is thrown when the response http status code was *not* 200.
+This could happen if you have a load balancer like nginx in front of your spotlight cluster and there is not a single server available, so nginx throws a `502 Bad Gateway`.

 Note that the API also supports a `disambiguate` interface, however I wasn't able to get it running.
 Therefore there is *no* `disambiguate` function